NOW comes the real test for Saints and their head coach, Mark Wotte.

 Since taking over, Wotte has clearly found something in the squad that his predecessor Jan Poortvliet couldn’t.

-But the true test of how far Saints have come under his leadership was always going to arrive when their run of victories was ended.
+But the true test of how far Saints have come under his leadership was always going to arrive when their run of victories

 And it was firmly halted at St Andrew’s by an efficient Birmingham display.